 Australian Bureau of Statistics and Privacy Issues

 Your name, date of birth and address have no statistical importance, and therefore ABS should not be collecting these details.
-It is vital identity data and can only be used for identifying each particular person, getting more information about that person via other government databases, and placing the person under surveillance, often without the person’s knowledge, consent, or any option to stop this intrusion on their private life.
-If ABS was truly interested in statiscts only, an anonymous individual, age and suburb or postcode should have been perfectly sufficient for any census or survey.
-Unfortunately, ABS has other ideas...
+It is vital identity data and can only be used for identifying each particular person, acquiring more information about that person via other government databases, and placing the person under surveillance, often without the person's knowledge, consent, or any option to stop this intrusion on their private life.
+If ABS was truly interested in statistics only, they would allow people to remain anonymous.
+An age bracket and a suburb or postcode should be perfectly sufficient for any census or survey.
+Unfortunately, ABS has other ideas.

 Initially, census was a 19th century solution for figuring out how many people were out there.
 Back then, governments had no databases that could provide such information.
 Today, it is no longer the case: governments have multiple systems and databases with all the necessary data.
-The massive exercise they call Census is either a humongous waste of taxpayer money, or an attempt to harvest private information not contained in any existing legitimate database.
-In either case, Census must not be imposed on the population under false pretenses.
+The costly 5-yearly exercise they call Census is either a humongous waste of taxpayer money, or an attempt to harvest private information not contained in any existing legitimate database.
+In either case, census must not be imposed on the population under false pretences.

 Australian Bureau of Statistics (ABS) has the means and power, including the power of compulsion, to be the largest collector of personal data in Australia.
 Australian Census is run every 5 years and is mandatory for every person who was in Australia on census night.
-ABS obtains people’s personal information with the help of promises that once census processing is completed, all data is de-identified, and only then disclosed to other government agencies or sold to third parties via online tools like TableBuilder.
-However ABS admitted that it is “bringing together census data with ABS and non-ABS datasets using name and address during census processing to undertake quality studies, ... statistical outputs and research purposes”.
-Which means ABS gathers and cross-links information about each individual, and, once they squeezed everything they wanted out of our personal data, then pretend to de-identify it.
-Doesn’t that look like a thief dropping an empty wallet after taking all the cash, bank cards and valuable documents?
+ABS obtains people's personal information with the help of promises that once census processing is completed, all data is de-identified, and only then disclosed to other government agencies or sold to third parties via online tools like TableBuilder.
+However, ABS admitted that it is

 - Anonymisation is an irreversible removal of all identity data of the data contributor, which guarantees that any future re-identification is impossible under any condition.